credi2/plugins-magento-1/readme.md

 - customers can calculate automatically their cashpresso rates on a product page.
 - customers can add one or more products to their cart
-- on the checkout, in the payment step, customers can choose "Cashpresso" as their payment method and recalculate their rates for the order.
+- on the checkout, in the payment step, customers can choose "cashpresso" as their payment method and recalculate their rates for the order.
-- after a successful purchase, customers receive a success page, where the Cashpresso widget is triggered and if they are first time customers, they are asked to start a videocall with Cashpresso to approve their account.
-If they are already registered, Cashpresso approves the rate.
+- after a successful purchase, customers receive a success page, where the cashpresso widget is triggered and if they are first time customers, they are asked to start a videocall with cashpresso to approve their account.
+If they are already registered, cashpresso approves the rate.
-- after the approvement Cashpresso sends the status of the transaction to your store (success, canceled/timeout).
+- after the approvement cashpresso sends the status of the transaction to your store (success, canceled/timeout).
 If the status is "canceled/timeout", the order will be canceled automatically.
 The status "success" will assign the status "in process" to the related order.

 ## 4. For developers